sonarwatch/portfolio/README.md

 - Native stake accounts
 - many other to come!

-# How does it works ?
+# How does it works?

 Anyone can contribute to this repository to help us cover more protocols and create a better coverage for the user.